monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/doc/development/doc_styleguide.md

   considered beta or experimental, put this info in a note, not in the heading.
 - When introducing a new document, be careful for the headings to be grammatically and syntactically correct.
-It is advised to mention one or all of the following GitLab members for a review: `@axil`, `@rspeicher`, `@marcia`, `@SeanPackham`.
+It is advised to mention one or all of the following GitLab members for a review: `@axil`, `@rspeicher`, `@marcia`.
   This is to ensure that no document with wrong heading is going live without an audit, thus preventing dead links and redirection issues when corrected
 - Leave exactly one newline after a heading

 ## Links

+- Use the regular inline link markdown markup `[Text](https://example.com)`.
+  It's easier to read, review, and maintain.
-- If a link makes the paragraph to span across multiple lines, do not use the regular Markdown approach: `[Text](https://example.com)`.
-Instead use `[Text][identifier]` and at the very bottom of the document add:
-  `[identifier]: https://example.com`.
-This is another way to create Markdown links which keeps the document clear and concise.
-Bonus points if you also add an alternative text: `[identifier]: https://example.com "Alternative text"` that appears when hovering your mouse on a link
+- If there's a link that repeats several times through the same document, you can use `[Text][identifier]` and at the bottom of the section or the document add: `[identifier]: https://example.com`, in which case, we do encourage you to also add an alternative text: `[identifier]: https://example.com "Alternative text"` that appears when hovering your mouse on a link.

 ### Linking to inline docs